Vampire film: Animation

 One of the first animated vampire series was the 1988 series Count Duckula, a parody of Dracula.
 In 1985, the anime film adaptation of the inaugural Vampire Hunter D novel was released direct-to-video and became popular in both Japan and the United States, prompting an adaptation of the third novel into the also direct to video film Vampire Hunter D: Bloodlust in 2000.
 The two films and the novels they are based on revolve around the eponymous D, a vampire hunter who is the apparent half-vampire/half-human son of Dracula who battles vampires in the year AD 12,090.
-In 1997 the anime series Vampire Princess Miyu became popular in Japan, many other anime followed.
+In 1997, the anime series Vampire Princess Miyu became popular in Japan, and many other anime followed.
+Vampire Knight is an anime from 2008 based on the manga published from 2004-2013, it is about a girl who is the daughter of the chairman at an elite vampire academy where she is their guardian.
 JoJo's Bizarre Adventure was released in 2012, featuring several vampiric villains.
 Also in 2012, Hotel Transylvania was released, followed by a sequel in 2015, Hotel Transylvania 2 and in 2018 by Hotel Transylvania 3: Summer Vacation.

+Streaming provider Netflix released four seasons of Castlevania 2017-2021, loosely based on the video game franchise of the same name (Castlevania), where Dracula is a vengeful warlord who summons supernatural armies of demons to avenge the death of his wife in a supernatural setting.
+Netflix released a sequel series (Castlevania: Nocturne) in 2023.

 Another Japanese anime series, Rosario + Vampire, portrays one of the leading female characters, Moka Akashiya, as a vampire, whose demonic powers are sealed inside her with a rosary seal around her neck.
 The series portrays other kinds of fictional monsters as well, including a witch and a snowwoman.